What You’ll Learn 🖥️

 Z-axis

-Autoscale will automatically scale the z-axis.
+Autoscale will automatically adjust the Z-axis scale based on the displayed data.

 Projection